gavanduffy/Glosik/README.md

 ## Requirements

 - macOS 14.0 or later
+- iOS 16.0 or later
+- visionOS 1.0 or later
 - Xcode 15.0 or later
-- Swift 6.0 or later
+- Swift 5.9 or later

 ## Installation